 Data processing

-Data collected from GDP-32 II multifunction receiver are in raw *.avg format and composed of the station number, frequency, apparent resistivity, impedance phase, error propagations.
-The raw *.avg data were pre-processed and systematically converted into Electrical Data Interchange (EDI, *.edi) files by recomputing the deviation errors and scaled into the conventional appropriate units (SI).
+Data collected from GDP-32 II multifunction receiver are in raw *.avg format and composed of the station number, frequency, apparent resistivity, impedance phase, and error propagations.
+The raw *.avg data were pre-processed and systematically converted into Electrical Data Interchange (EDI, *.edi) files by recomputing the deviation errors and scaled into the appropriate conventional units (SI).
 After scaling, new EDI data represent field strength amplitudes and can then be saved for processing.

 The processing step started with denoising and filtering due to the interference of ambient noise to improve the signal-to-noise ratio.
 CSAMT surveys were affected by the static shift effect which emanates from near-surface conductive inhomogeneities thereby causing electric field distortions over a wide time window (e.g. Berdichevskiy and Dimitriev, 1976; Kaufman, 1988; Jiracek, 1990).
-Besides several methods developed by many researchers for correcting this effect ( e.g., DeGroot-Hedlin and Constable, 1990; Singer, 1992; Torres-verdìn and Bostick, 1992; Chave and Smith, 1994; Tournerie et al., 2007; Lei et al., 2017), the AMTAVG software trick proposed by Zonge International Company is combined with the adaptative moving-average (AMA) filter based on the idea of Torres-verdìn and Bostick, (1992) to correct static shift effect defined as:
+Several methods have been developed by many researchers to correct the static shift effect ( e.g., DeGroot-Hedlin and Constable, 1990; Singer, 1992; Torres-verdìn and Bostick, 1992; Chave and Smith, 1994; Tournerie et al., 2007; Lei et al., 2017), however, the AMTAVG software trick proposed by Zonge International Company in combination with the adaptative moving-average (AMA) filter based on the idea of Torres-verdìn and Bostick, (1992) to correct static shift effect was used in this study.
+Torres-verdìn and Bostick, (1992) defined the static shift effect as: